lynxthecat/adblock-lean/README.md

 - `print_log`: prints most recent session log
 - `upd_cron_job`: creates cron job for adblock-lean with schedule set in the config option 'cron_schedule'. if config option set to 'disable', removes existing cron job if any
-- `select_dnsmasq_instance`: analyzes dnsmasq instances and sets required options in the adblock-lean config
+- `select_dnsmasq_instances`: analyzes dnsmasq instances and sets required options in the adblock-lean config

 ## Basic configuration
 Generally, if you ran the automated setup then you don't have to make any additional configuration changes.
 If you want to further customize adblocking, this can be achieved by modifying the config file located at `/etc/adblock-lean/config`.